What is Provision for Doubtful Debts?

 Estimation Methods of Provision for Doubtful Debt

 Two common methods are the Percentage of Sales Method and Aging of Accounts Receivable Method.
-Each method has its approach and is chosen based on the company's preference, industry standards, and historical data availability.
+Each method has its own approach and is chosen based on the company's preference, industry standards, and historical data availability.
 Here's how each method works, with examples:

 1. Percentage of Sales Method

 Example: Suppose a company has credit sales of $100,000 during the year.
 Based on historical data, the company estimates that 2% of its credit sales will be uncollectible.
 The bad debt expense for the year would be calculated as $100,000 x 2% = $2,000.
-This amount is recorded as a bad debt expense on the income statement and also added to the allowance for the doubtful accounts on balance sheet.
+This amount is recorded as a bad debt expense on the income statement and also added to the allowance for doubtful accounts on the balance sheet.

-2. Aging of Accounts Receivable Method
+2. Ageing of Accounts Receivable Method

 This method involves categorizing accounts receivable based on how long they have been outstanding and then applying different percentages to each category to estimate the uncollectible amount.
 The percentages used are based on historical data, with the assumption that the longer a receivable is outstanding, the less likely it is to be collected.